AntonioRochaAZ/CPP-Game/README.md

     other platforms (changes to the Makefile might be necessary).

 > **KNOWN BUGS:**
-    - Graphical bug when players die while facing left (easy to solve: add a shift to the generated temporary entity when there's a sprite flip).
     - Game crashes (intended) when objects collide at the same speed.

 ### To-do

 In no specific order.

-- Add a NO GROUP default EntityGroup.
-Also, in the manager add_to_group method, make sure that the entity only has one group.
 - Generalize the use of the Animation object for all textures, instead of having multiple metadata scattered everywhere.

 - Study the use of "const" and passing arguments by reference (check when it is possible/should be done).